 Hey guys and gals!
-If you’re reading this, it’s because you want to learn how to take that noisy night photo and make it a cleaner, brighter, and better one using the photo stacking technique.
+If you’re reading this, it’s because you want to learn how to use photo stacking technique for night photography to produce a cleaner, brighter, and better photo of the night sky.

 Why Stacking for Night Photography?